filecoin-project/FIPs/FIPS/FIL+ FIP.md

 ## Abstract

-This proposal aligns with Filecoin's mission to provide useful storage and maintains the network's core values of [decentralization](https://github.com/filecoin-project/FIPs/blob/master/mission.md) like...
+This proposal aims to reduce complexity and friction in the Filecoin ecosystem, encourage the onboarding of real data, and foster a healthier growth environment for the Filecoin network.
+It does this by setting the QAP multiplier to 1x for all new deals and sector extensions, so that the network is no longer dependent on a centralized intermediary to pick and choose what data to onboard.
+It follows decentralization best practices enacted by both Bitcoin and Ethereum, aligns with Filecoin's mission to provide useful storage, and maintains the network's core values of [decentralization](https://github.com/filecoin-project/FIPs/blob/master/mission.md).

 > - The network is not dependent on any one party, e.g., not dependent on a company, foundation, or other organization to continue operating.
 > - No centralized parties can control, stop, or censor the network, its operation, or its participants.
 > - Users and providers are not controlled or governed by powerful intermediaries (unlike markets like Uber or Airbnb).
 > - Refers to the decentralization movement of 2015+, including IPFS, Bitcoin, Ethereum, and more.

-It aims to reduce complexity and friction in the ecosystem, encourage the onboarding of real data, and foster a healthier growth environment for the Filecoin network.
-We will achieve this by cutting down QAP multiplier to 1x for all so that the network is not dependent on a centralized intermediary to pick and choose what kind of data to onboard to the network and follow the best decentralization practices setup by both Bitcoin and Ethereum.

 ## Change Motivation